 The Beauty of Leaves

 Sticks are everywhere on our journey to clear land.
-Just the other day I was cleaning up property #1 and the focus was to burn but I couldn’t help think I should really be using it to set up new raised beds.
+Just the other day I was cleaning up property #1 and the focus was to burn but I couldn’t help think I should really be using that material to set up new raised beds.

 I used a lot of sticks when establishing my first Startle Garden at Quail Grove.
 All these natural materials, ashes, leaves, and sticks amended this first garden beautifully and in a 7 month period.
 Pretty Sweet wouldn’t you say?